 The last item under changes in TOL is changes in assumptions or other inputs.
 The portion to recognize in the current year is determined by spreading the total change over the average expected remaining service life of the entire Plan membership, similar to the way experience gains and losses are recognized.
-For the year ended June 30, 2018, there was a change in the TOL arising from the change in the Discount Rate from 3.63 percent on the Prior Measurement Date to 3.70 percent on the Measurement Date.
+For the year ended June 30, 2020, there was a change in the TOL arising from the change in the Discount Rate from 3.22% on the Prior Measurement Date to 2.63% on the Measurement Date.